 An adolescent psychologist needs not only the right personality, but also the training and skills to communicate well with this group to be able to engage adolescent clients in a treatment program.
 Around 15% of adolescents develop significant symptoms of anxiety and depression, so it is important that this group are able to see a psychologist to whom they can relate.

-ACT, Mindfulness, Cognitive Behavior Therapy (CBT) and other evidence based approaches are used to treat a range of age and stage and/or mental health problems in adolescents/teenagers.
-Individual treatment programs are designed based on the following principles.
+Acceptance and Commitment Therapy (ACT), Mindfulness, Cognitive Behavior Therapy (CBT) and other evidence-based approaches are used to treat a range of age and stage and/or mental health problems in adolescents/teenagers.
+An adolescent psychologist might incorporate elements from more than one approach, depending on the client’s presentation.
+Individual treatment programs are designed based on the following principles: